ShaunCurtis/CEC.Blazor.Editor/Editor-Controller.md

 ## Wrap Up

-This solution useds the basic methodology used by modal dialogs in placing a barrier between the controls on the page and the contents on the control.  `Lock` inserts than barrier and `Unlock` removes it.
+This solution uses the basic methodology used by modal dialogs in placing a barrier between the controls on the page and the contents on the control.  `Lock` inserts than barrier and `Unlock` removes it.
 We add the Javascript Interop to turn on add off the `beforeunload` event on the browser.

 To sum up.
 The best solutions are often the simplest!